expo/expo/docs/pages/versions/unversioned/bare/updating-your-app.md

 ## Embedding Assets

 In addition to loading updates from remote servers, apps with `expo-updates` installed also include the necessary capability to load updates embedded in the app binary.
-This is critical to ensure that your app can load for all users immediately upon installation, without needing to talk to a server first.
+This is critical to ensure that your app can launch offline for all users immediately upon installation, without needing an internet connection.

 Updates embedded into your app binary look slightly different from how vanilla React Native apps embed JavaScript and assets.
 In particular, updates from `expo-updates` include the manifest metadata along with all of the assets required to run the update.
 The manifest should be in a file called `app.manifest` and the JavaScript bundle in a file called `app.bundle`.
 For iOS, these should be added to your Xcode project so they are bundled into the IPA.
 For Android, placing them in the `android/app/src/main/assets` folder is sufficient for gradle to bundle them into the APK.